-This is only a summary of the responsibilities and duties of trustees and you can find out more in The Essential Trustee: What you need to know (CC3), which contains more detailed information.
-To get a copy of this or any of our other publications you can:
+This is only a summary of the responsibilities and duties of trustees and you can find out more in The Essential Trustee: What you need to know (CC3) which contains more detailed information.
+For a full list see the Publications section of our website.